swiftlang/swift-evolution/proposals/nnnn-actors.md

 }
 ```

 If `BankAccount` were a normal class, the `transfer(amount:to:)` method would be well-formed, but would be subject to data races in concurrent code without an external locking mechanism.
-With actor classes, the attempt to reference `other.balance` triggers a compiler error, because `balance` may only be referenced on `self`.
+With actors, the attempt to reference `other.balance` triggers a compiler error, because `balance` may only be referenced on `self`.

 As noted in the error message, `balance` is *actor-isolated*, meaning that it can only be accessed directly from within the specific actor it is tied to or "isolated by".
 In this case, it's the instance of `BankAccount` referenced by `self`.
-Stored properties, computed instance properties, instance subscripts, and instance methods (like `transfer(amount:to:)`) in an actor class are all actor-isolated by default.
+Stored properties, computed instance properties, instance subscripts, and instance methods (like `transfer(amount:to:)`) in an actor are all actor-isolated by default.

 On the other hand, the reference to `other.accountNumber` is allowed, because `accountNumber` is immutable (defined by `let`).
 Once initialized, it is never written, so there can be no data races in accessing it. `accountNumber` is called *actor-independent*, because it can be freely used from any actor.
 Constants introduced with `let` are actor-independent by default; there is also an attribute `@actorIndependent` (described in the next section on [**Actor independence**](#actor-independence)) to specify that a particular declaration is actor-independent.